DataBlockChain.io Officially Announces the Release of Its MVP

-CAMANA BAY, CAYMAN ISLANDS / ACCESSWIRE / May 25, 2018 / Camana Bay, Cayman Islands Blockchain-based data company DataBlockChain.iohas officially announced the release of its MVP (try it here).
+CAMANA BAY, Cayman Islands, May 26, 2018 /PRNewswire/ -- Camana Bay, Cayman Islands Blockchain-based data company DataBlockChain.io has officially announced the release of its MVP (try it here).
 The DataBlockChain.io team couldn't be more excited to unveil what they have been working on.

 "It's a truly exciting breakthrough for our project and the data industry as a whole.
 It gives prospective data source vendors and data purchasers the opportunity to see how our platform is truly changing the data marketplace," said DataBlockChain.io CTO Jesse Brown.
 "We believe that this will demonstrate to our community just how committed we are to providing real and tangible value to the global data ecosystem."